created by William R. Hepburn, DX Info Centre

 |"Hepburn Tropo Index"|

-"The Hepburn Tropo Index is the degree of tropospheric bending forecast to occur over a particular area, which is an indication of the overall strength of tropospheric radio signal strengths (and hence interference) on a linear scale from 0 to 10."
+"The Hepburn Tropo Index is the degree of tropospheric radio wave bending forecast to occur over a particular area, which is an indication of the overall strength of tropospheric radio signals (and hence interference) on a linear scale from 0 to 10."

 Sub-refraction.
 Bending occurs, but skyward.